paht2005/Python-GUI_miniProjects/README.md

 ├── Simple-Greetings-GUI_app/    # Directory for the Simple Greetings GUI application ├── Simple_Login_system/         # Directory for the Simple Login System application ├── To-do_List/                  # Directory for the To-Do List application
+├── Pomodoro_Timer_app/          # Directory for the Pomodoro Timer application
 ├── requirements.txt             # Lists the required Python packages
 └── README.md                    # Project documentation (this file)
 └── LICENSE